rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 (*) Feature (+) Improvement	(x) Bugfix (-) Information (!)
 Compatibility

+4.2 (+) Improved quality of fake global illumination, and clearer settings for it.
+Tweaked defaults.

+4.1.1 (x) Fixed typo that caused failure on older versions of ReShade (though current version 4.9.1 was okay)

 4.1 (x) Fixed bug affecting AO quality for some FAST_AO_POINTS.
 Improved variance calculation for AO.
 Fixed compiler warnings.

 4.0 (+) Allow stronger sharpening.
 Optimized Ambient Occlusion to use fewer instructions and registers, which should fix compilation issues on some D3D9 Games.
 Faster and better quality Fake Global illumination; also more tweakable.
 Make bounce lighting faster and smoother by using using some blurred values we calculate anyway for Fake GI.